thunderrk2001/Thumbnail-Azure-Function/README.md

 1. Upload an image file to the specified path within your Azure Blob Storage container.
 2. Wait for a few moments, and the function will automatically generate a thumbnail image in a new folder within the same container.

-## Folder Structure

-- `src/`: Contains the source code for the Azure Function.
-- `README.md`: This file, providing an overview and instructions for the function.

 ## Dependencies